 5.6 Selection and Term of Office

-The Chair, Vice Chair, Secretary, and Treasurer shall be selected during the first meeting of the Board of Directors after each annual election, shall take office immediately upon selection, and shall hold office until their successor is duly selected.
+The Chair, Vice Chair, Secretary, and Treasurer shall be selected during the first meeting of the Board of Directors that takes place on or after January 1st of each year, shall take office immediately upon selection, and shall hold office until their successor is duly selected.

 5.7 Resignations and Vacancies